comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

   ![Alt text](docs/integration-all-apis-access.png "New Integration")
 - Click Save.
 - In the list of integrations, activate your integration.
-- To configure the starter kit, you will need the integration details (consumer key, consumer secret, access token, and access token secret).
+- To configure the module, you will need the integration details (consumer key, consumer secret, access token, and access token secret).

 ### Install Commerce Eventing module (only required when running Adobe Commerce versions 2.4.4 or 2.4.5)
 Install Adobe I/O Events for Adobe Commerce module in your commerce instance following this [documentation](https://developer.adobe.com/commerce/extensibility/events/installation/)